Ruairi-Grant/Computer-Networks-Project-2/README.md

 Todo: (in order of importance)
 - make bus.py accept user input for host and port number
 - design the demo
+- have bus.py run from a seperate pi.
 - encapsulate node.py and pi_s.py for each node in the same place